chrissimpkins/recurse/README.md

 ## License

-This project is licensed under the Apache License, v2.0.
+Apache License, v2.0.
 See [LICENSE.md](LICENSE.md) for the full text of the license.